Welcome to today's edition of the Rush 24-7 podcast.

 So believe me, I'm into all that.

-But I think this energy bill has a lot of other stuff in it too in terms of tax breaks for energy efficient appliances and hybrid cars and good things that we ought to be doing.
+But I think this energy bill has a lot of other stuff in it, too, in terms of tax breaks for energy-efficient appliances and hybrid cars and good things that we ought to be doing.

-Uh and I think that's great.
+And I think that's great.

-I know the purists among you are gonna be horrified by the whole thing, but as far as I'm concerned, um I'm tired of uh all these all these goodies going to corporate and other uh interests.
+But as far as I'm concerned, I'm tired of all these goodies going to corporate and other interests.

-Uh the incentives ought to trickle down to the taxpayers who are paying for them in the first place to do the right thing, and I think that's one of them.
+The incentives ought to trickle down to the taxpayers who are paying for them in the first place to do the right thing.

-Also, the uh the Congress, the Senate is going to uh see my uh point, and I think I made this yesterday, that it is craziness to allow gun manufacturers to be sued because someone who bought a gun might have used it uh in the wrong way.
+Also, the Congress, the Senate is going to see my point, and I think I made this yesterday, that it is craziness to allow gun manufacturers to be sued because someone who bought a gun might have used it in the wrong way, might have used it in a criminal way, might have used it to kill somebody.

-It's not the Ford Bronco manufacturer's fault.
+It's not the Ford Bronco manufacturers' fault.

 It's never the individual's fault.